XueyangFeng/RPEval/README.md

 # RPEval
-This repository is based on our paper "BENCHMARKING AND ENHANCING RATIONAL PREFERENCE UTILIZATION FOR PERSONALIZED ASSISTANTS: A PRAGMATIC VIEW"
+This repository is based on our paper "Benchmarking and Enhancing Rational Preference Utilization for Personalized Assistants: A Pragmatic View"

-This repo will be updated before aoe on 10.10 2025